dataloop-ai/AutoML/README.md

 ![Logo](./images/ZazuML.jpeg)
 <br/><br/>

-This is an easy open-source AutoML project for object detection.
+This is an easy open-source AutoML framework for object detection.
 Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronous end to end program.
 The input to this program is a dataset, the output is a trained model with auto-optimized hyper parameters, ready to run inference, simple as that.